cgswords/cgswords.github.io/_posts/2015-08-17-latex-semantics.md

 **Building Semantic Definitions and Reductions, Part 1**

-With langauge definitions in place, we turn our focus to semantic reductions.
+With language definitions in place, we turn our focus to semantic reductions.
 For this purpose I am going to construct a call-by-value reduction model, first with denotational semantics and then with contexts and a reduction relation.